How Much Do Domain Names Cost? Everything You Need To Know

 In general, you can purchase a domain name for $2-$20 a year, depending on discounts available and who you’re purchasing it from.
 Newer domain extensions, the part at the end of your address, like .app or .info might cost more, as they are newer on the market.

-We can break down how much do domain names cost based on a couple of factors.
-Like we just said, the domain extension can increase the price, using .com might be more expensive than .shop.
-Where you purchase your domain name is another factor.
-A reputable registrar might be less expensive than an aftermarket service or private seller.
+We can break down how much domain names cost based on a couple of factors.
+Like we just said, the domain extension can increase the price – for example, using .com might be more expensive than .shop.

 Make sure you consult a domain broker if you’re looking to buy from a private seller, or are looking to purchase a domain that is already owned.
 Brokers are experienced and can handle all of the ins and outs of the acquisition and negotiation process so that you get the domain you deserve at a fair price.

-Why You Should Hire A Broker
+Why You Should Consider Hiring A Broker

-With that being said however, you should look out for hidden fees, discount scams, and even hidden costs in your written agreements.
+If going it alone, look out for hidden fees, discount scams, and even hidden costs in your written agreements.
 This is where having a domain broker on your side comes in handy.
 They know the lingo, they’ve negotiated before, and they aren’t emotionally invested, which means they just want to get you the best deal.

-Let a broker help you navigate this industry, and help you determine what might be too good to be true.
-Sometimes when a great domain seems really cheap, it might be because there are hidden fees when registering.
+Let a broker help you navigate this industry and help you determine what might be too good to be true.
+Sometimes, when a great domain seems really cheap, it might be because there are hidden fees when registering.
 A domain broker can help you choose a reputable registrar and find the right price.

 Subscribe for More Domain Buying & Selling Advice